kenshoo/python-style-guide/README.md

 The purpose of this writing is to automatically associate our collection solutions with these three tools.

-Pushing us away fro using code as such:
+Pushing us away from using code as such:

 ```python
     # Bad